-In-District Staff
+► In-District Staff

-In-district staff, provided by CiTi, support the following efforts:
+In-district staff, provided by CiTi, supports the following efforts:

-- Maintain the district's science chemical inventory database and report, MSDS and hazard determination list. - Obtain understandable and up-to-date Material Safety Data information for all chemicals on the district's hazardous substance list. - Coordinate district requests with safety staff to schedule district training and complete other related duties as assigned.
+- Maintain the district's science chemical inventory database and report, MSDS/SDS and hazard determination list. - Obtain understandable and up-to-date Material/Safety Data Sheet information for all chemicals on the district's hazardous substance list. - Coordinate district requests with safety staff to schedule district training and complete other related duties as assigned.